 Parts of the testimonial

-We have already gone over how a testimonial works, but let's quickly look at what makes it work, whether it's for a cottage or Kitchener condo apartments for sale.
+We have already gone over how a testimonial works, but let's quickly look at what makes it work, whether it's for a cottage or condo apartment for sale.

 The use of conversational English. - This allows the person reading the testimonial to feel as though they are speaking face to face.
 It is much more effective than a print ad put out by the realtor himself talking about his great services.
 It will serve to legitimize this claim.